Professional reference of literary work Siddhartha

 Description of experience from own work with a literary work:

 I return to Hesse’s Siddhartha often.
-I first read the story when I was twenty years old, but it really benefited me only after my thirties, when I realized that I was suffering from a strong trauma and that I needed to get out of it.
+When I read the story for the first time, I was twenty years old, but it really benefited me only after my thirties, when I realized that I was suffering from a strong trauma and that I needed to get out of it.
 The story was definitely one of many that I used on my way out of trauma.
-The pictures that were close to me told the story of a person who is suffering and cannot figure out how to relieve himself.
+The pictures that were close to me, told the story of a person who is suffering and cannot figure out how to be relieved.
 The paths of others turn out to be a detour for him.
-The solution becomes a “return” to oneself.
+The solution becomes as a “return” to oneself.

 It took me a while to realize that the way I perceive the events that led to the trauma and the way I need to grasp and deal with it is just my unique perspective, just my unique path.
 When I realized this fact, the healing was already taking place relatively quickly.
 Also for the reason that I did not look for recognition of my pain from others.
 On the contrary, I began to feel free to confess my own emotions, which helped me gradually figure out what I really needed.
 Such a return to oneself is then permanent.
 The acquired radical honesty towards oneself cannot be abandoned.